Linaro/lava/doc/v2/development.rst

 based systems install the following packages to get the visualization of LAVA database models::

-  $ apt-get install python-django-extensions python-pydot
+  $ apt install python-django-extensions python-pydot

 Once the above packages are installed successfully, use the following command to get the visualization of ``lava-server`` models in PNG